 FIX: You can try to clean your cap and remove the clog in your fuel cap.
 You must replace the cap if you are unable to unclog the cap so it sufficiently vents.

-Gas Engine: Bad or dirty spark plugs on can prevent your lawn tractor from starting.
+Gas Engine: Bad or dirty spark plugs can prevent your lawn tractor from starting.
 Inspect the spark plugs for cracked porcelain, burnt electrode, or excessive dirt caused by carbon and oil buildup.

 You can try to clean dirty spark plugs.
 If the plugs are very dark in color or damaged, they must be replaced.